hadiezatpanah/Spark-Scala-Data-Pipeline/README.md

 ## Solution Architecture
-To implement this code challenge, the following architecture is used, which the responsibility and the reason for use for each tool are described below.
+To implement this E2E solution, the following architecture is used, which the responsibility and the reason for use for each tool are described below.

 <p align="center">
   <img src = "Images/Arc.jpeg" width=80%>